 How Subvocalization Can Sometimes Be Useful

 Saying words in your head can sometimes be helpful.
 For example, when you are reading material that has technical terminology or vocabulary that you are not familiar with.

-Reading out loud can help you memorize something word for word, but when you noramlly read, you very rarely need to know something word for word.
-Most of the time you are reading to extraction information, ideas and details.
+Reading out loud can help you memorize something word for word, but when you normally read, you rarely need to know something word for word.
+Most of the time, you are reading to extract information, ideas, and details.

 To boost your reading speed, you need to minimize subvocalization by saying only a few words per line.
 If you say every word, you’ll be limited to your talking speed.

 We keep on emphasizing the importance of using your hand to guide your eyes.
-It’s a central principle to all speed-reading techniques and it’s something that will help you minimize subvocalization.
+It’s a central principle to all speed-reading techniques and something that will help you minimize subvocalization.
 Using your hand to guide your eyes will also help you grab groups of words while reading, helping you avoid another common reading habit, fixation.

 2. Distract Yourself

 You can also distract yourself from saying words by occupying that voice in your head with another voice.
 Try counting from one to three while you are reading the material (example: “one, two three” line-by-line).
 While you are doing this, try fixating your eyes somewhere at the beginning of the line, somewhere in the middle of the line, and somewhere at the end of the line.
-While you are looking in those three places you want to be counting “one, two, three.”
+While you are looking in those three places, you want to be counting “one, two, three.”

-3. Listen To Music While Reading
+3. Listen to Music While Reading

 4. Use the AccelaReader RSVP Application